cilginc/cilginc.github.io/_posts/2025-07-07-TryHackMe-Rabbit_Store.md

 Nmap done: 1 IP address (1 host up) scanned in 187.62 seconds
 ```

+### Web Enumeration: Down the Rabbit Hole

+The Nmap scan gave us a domain name.
+Let's see what happens when we try to `curl` the IP directly.

 ```bash
 ❯ curl $IP
 <!DOCTYPE HTML PUBLIC "-//IETF//DTD HTML 2.0//EN">